Letβs cover extern alias in C# β a niche but important feature when dealing with multiple assemblies that have conflicting namespaces or types.

 -

-Step 2: Use extern alias
+Step 2: Use extern alias in code

 extern alias LibA; // Use the alias defined in project references